Ridgway Adventure · "Stretch, don't cruise"

 John Muir Award

-Pupils take part in The John Muir Discovery Award, an environmental award scheme focused on wild places.
+Pupils can take part in The John Muir Discovery Award, an environmental award scheme focused on wild places.
 It encourages awareness and responsibility for the natural environment and is a great way for pupils to review their experiences focusing on ‘discovery, exploration, conservation and sharing’.
 They write and draw in a record book and receive a certificate at the end of the course.
-We promote conservation of water and power, as we supply our own and encourage students not to waste food.
+We promote conservation of water and power, as we supply our own and encourage students to reuse plastics not to waste food.

 ‘My association with Ardmore goes back a number of years.
 Apart from the wilderness and unique beauty of the place, every person who has been there has returned a changed person.
 Why?
 Because there is a breadth of experience offered, which allows young people to learn in a few days what might normally take many years, a few days, a week, perhaps a month defines a person for life.
 Once you have been, you are compelled to return again and again.’